SofyanAkbar94/mlops-project-2024/README.md

 ## 2. Installation Mage - Orchestration Tool using Terraform in Azure

-If you're confused with the installation Mage in GCP I recommend using official Mage documentation and downloading all files :
+If you're confused with the installation Mage in Azure I recommend using official Mage documentation and downloading all files :

 > https://github.com/mage-ai/mage-ai-terraform-templates/tree/master/azure